 SAFETY NOTE: Coin cell batteries are dangerous when swallowed.
 ADULT SUPERVISION REQUIRED when experimenting with coin cell batteries.

-To get the free printable template, simply fill out the form below and it will be emailed to you.
+To get the free printable template, simply fill out the form below and the template will be emailed to you.

 How to Make Your Lightning Bug Paper Circuit Card